EZ-Robotics/EZ-Site/projects/2022-09-02-ez-gui/index.md

 tags: [vex, open source, software, wip]
 ---

-[EZ-GUI](https://github.com/EZ-Robotics/EZ-GUI) is a simple to use library that intuitively keeps track of motor temperatures and allows users to select autonomous routines.
+[EZ-GUI](https://github.com/EZ-Robotics/EZ-GUI) is a simple to use VEX V5 screen GUI that intuitively keeps track of motor temperatures and allows users to select autonomous routines.

 ![](banner.png)